zapalm/psdiag/README.md

 [ok] : Checking PHP configuration.
 The option "allow_url_fopen" must be "On".
 [ok] : Checking PHP configuration.
 The option "allow_url_include" must be "Off".
 [ok] : Checking PHP configuration.
 The option "file_uploads" must be "On".
+[ok] : Checking PHP configuration.
+The value of these options must be empty: "auto_prepend_file" and "auto_append_file".
 [ok] : Checking write permissions (recommended: 0755) for the directory: app/Resources/translations.
 [ok] : Checking write permissions (recommended: 0755) for the directory: app/config.
 [ok] : Checking write permissions (recommended: 0755) for the directory: cache.